– Haarlem

 *1.30 hour from Amsterdam by train

 Often referred to as the New York of the Netherlands, Rotterdam was almost completely destroyed during the Second World War and rebuilt afterwards.
 That’s why today it is a city with some of the coolest modern buildings in the Netherlands.
 It has a very relaxed vibe, as well.
 Erasmus Bridge in Rotterdam is one of the most beautiful bridges I’ve ever seen.
 It’s close to Rotterdam’s port, which is also the largest port in Europe.
 And I would definitely recommend taking a boat cruise around it.
-It’s also a home to one of the coolest house complexes – the Cube Houses.
-And its Market Hall is where you can find food from all around the world located in an amazing modern edifice.
+It’s also home to one of the most relaxed house complexes – the Cube Houses.
+And it is Market Hall is where you can find food from all around the world located in a fantastic modern edifice.

 *For more info: Here is a blog post about Rotterdam and it’s architecture.